 Please refer to the SBA's coronavirus website for up-to-date information.

-Community Development Finance Institution (CDFI) Emergency Loan Loss Reserve Fund – (Grant applications open April 8, 2020 at 9am) - A $10 million capital reserve fund to take a first loss position on CDFI loans that provide low-interest working capital to micro-businesses.
+Community Development Finance Institution (CDFI) Emergency Loan Loss Reserve Fund – (Closed as of 4/14/20) (Grant applications open April 8, 2020 at 9am) - A $10 million capital reserve fund to take a first loss position on CDFI loans that provide low-interest working capital to micro-businesses.

 Small Business Emergency Assistance Grant Program (added 4/3/20) - In response to the economic challenges being faced by New Jersey Small and Medium sized businesses and non-profits (collectively “SMEs”), the New Jersey Economic Development Authority (NJEDA) has created the Small Business Emergency Assistance Grant Program.